-Curtis provides full-tuition scholarships to all of its students.
+Curtis offers studies toward a Diploma, Bachelor of Music, Post-Baccalaureate Diploma, Master of Music in Opera, and Professional Studies Certificate.
 Curtis sets no minimum age for the admission of exceptional students to most of its programs.
 Students younger than college age are considered candidates for the Curtis Diploma.
 These students pursue their musical studies at Curtis and their college-preparatory academic studies at an accredited public or private middle or high school of their own choosing.

 Upon acceptance to Curtis, all undergraduate students are automatically placed into the non-degree, undergraduate Diploma program.
 Students who wish to enter the Bachelor of Music program must meet that program's entrance requirements by submitting the most current official transcript of high school and (if applicable) college academic work, as well as standardized test results.

 Any change from one program to another by post-secondary-school diploma students must be made no later than the end of the second year at Curtis.
 Diploma students wishing to apply for entrance to the bachelor’s degree program must complete the Degree Program Transfer Application and submit it to the registrar for consideration.